MohsenAbrishami/stethoscope/README.md

 ## Features

-- monitor cpu usage percentage
+- Monitoring CPU usage percentage

-- monitor memory usage percentage
+- Monitoring memory usage percentage

-- monitor hard disk free space
+- Monitoring hard disk free space

-- check network connection status
+- Checking the network connection status

-- check nginx status
+- Checking web Server status (Nginx/Apache)

-- record log when exceeding the consumption CPU, memory, and hard disk of thresholds
+- Recording log when CPU, memory, and hard disk usage exceeds the specified threshold

-- record log when the network connection fails or Nginx deactivated
+- Recording log when the network connection fails or the web server deactivated

+- Sending email when a problem occurs in the CPU, memory, hard disk, web server, and network of server

 Do you need more options? you can make an issue or contributes to the package